ansilove/ansilove/README.md

 This is a complete rewrite of [AnsiLove/PHP][1] in the C programming language.

+Experimental seccomp support is available for selected architectures and can be enabled by setting the `ENABLE_SECCOMP` variable to `1` when invoking CMake.

 # Specs

 AnsiLove/C is strictly using the `C99 standard` to achieve high